bhurn02/rms-invoicing/documents/utility-rate-management-enhancement-proposal.md

 ### Enhancement 1: Automated Utility Rate Management

 **What it does:**
-- Single-point entry system for utility rates (Electric/CNMI and LEAC)
+- Single-point entry system for utility rates (Electric and LEAC)
 - Automatic updates to all active tenants based on residential/commercial classification
 - Real-time rate application across the entire tenant portfolio